silasnevstad/TypingGame/README.md

 # Typing Game

-A react web app typing game.
+A minimalistic and customizable react typing test web app.

+Firebase used for leaderboard.